In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 A properly built keyword map will have a myriad of uses, for example:

 - To have the fullest possible view of your pages' performance by seeing not just how well every page ranks, but what exact keywords it is supposed to be ranking for, as well.

 - To better determine the priorities of your optimization efforts.
 Pages and keywords aren't created equal.
 By seeing, all in one place, conveniently laid-out data about pages and their corresponding keywords, coupled with their SEO stats, you can prioritize your efforts better, seeing what needs to be optimized immediately, and what can be postponed.

 - To structure your internal linking.
-By having your keywords organized into topics and mapped to certain webpages, you'll be able to effectively build internal linking, bringing together related pages.
+By having your keywords organized into topics and mapped to certain webpages, you'll be able to effectively organize your internal link building, bringing together related pages.

 - To let everybody on your team see what every page is supposed to be optimized for.
-Having a large team dealing with the entire website's worth of content and pages might sometimes lead to situations where some members of the team don't have a firm grasp over what pages are supposed to be dedicated to which keywords exactly.
-Having an up to date keyword map solves that problem immediately.
+A large team dealing with the entire website's worth of content and pages might sometimes face situations where some members of the team don't have a firm grasp over what pages are supposed to be optimized for which keywords exactly.
+Having an up-to-date keyword map solves that problem immediately.

 - To track weaknesses in your keyword targeting strategy, and to have a clear idea of what pages you still need to create by seeing what keywords aren't supported by your website's structure at all.
-Keyword map can and should be used as not just your website's map, but a map for your digital content's future development.
+Keyword mapping can and should be used as not just building your current website's map, but as building a map for your digital content's future development.
 Looking at the keywords left "uncared for", you'll be able to decide what kind of content to create.

 - To avoid duplicating content.
-Even for an experienced webmaster it's tough to always keep in mind what content was already covered on a large website.
+Even for an experienced webmaster it's tough to always track what content was already covered on a large website.